Arnot's chat: Taxonomy

-Habitat
+The subspecies M. a. collaris has sometimes been considered as a separate species, the Ruaha chat, based upon mitochondrial DNA data.
+This subspecies is indistinguishable from the nominate in male birds but has different plumage in females.

+Distribution and habitat

 Arnot's chat is most commonly found in healthy stands of miombo and mopane woodland.
 It also occurs at lower densities in other kinds of open woodland with little herbaceous cover, and very rarely near buildings.
 It generally occurs from sea level to 1500 m.
 The species is generally not migratory, but is presumed to undertake some localized wandering.